ShahabTheAnalyst/SQL_project_job_data_analysis/README.md

 - **ZipRecruiter Shows Moderate Activity:**
 "ZipRecruiter" has 356 postings, representing a moderate level of activity compared to the top four job boards.

+**Visual:**

 ![Top Job Boards](charts/7_top_job_portals.png)

-### 8. Postings by Job Types
+## 8. Breakdown of Job Postings by Job Types

-Next, I want to highlight the type of job opportunities available, to cater to the preferences, career stages, and employment needs of the job seekers.
+To understand the distribution of job types within the data analyst field, helping job seekers align their preferences with market trends.

+**SQL Query:**

 ```sql
 SELECT